Trees of Mystery was released by Cooking Vinyl USA Records in 2007.

 TOURING: Arizona, Texas (SXSW, others), Tennessee, Washington and up and down California.
 Built a reputation for playing anytime, anywhere, including laundromats, rest stops and abandoned airfields (see Tour of the Brave).

 RECORDINGS: (©Further South Recordings) Four full length CDs & three EPs.
 An EP titled There Are Friends, and Then There Are Friends, was released on Soundcloud to friends in 2014.
 Band.Not the Weapon, Fall 2012, is their last full length release.
+Trees of Mystery was released by Cooking Vinyl USA Records in 2007.
 Look for a new full length recording, tenatively titled Indian Summer in 2018.

 CONTACT: firstname.lastname@example.org for all inquiries.